Durham, England: Medieval era

 During the medieval period the city gained spiritual prominence as the final resting place of Saint Cuthbert and Saint Bede the Venerable.
 The shrine of Saint Cuthbert, situated behind the High Altar of Durham Cathedral, was the most important religious site in England until the martyrdom of St Thomas Becket at Canterbury in 1170.

 Saint Cuthbert became famous for two reasons.
 Firstly, the miraculous healing powers he had displayed in life continued after his death, with many stories of those visiting the saint's shrine being cured of all manner of diseases.
 This led to him being known as the "wonder worker of England".
 Secondly, after the first translation of his relics in 698 AD, his body was found to be incorruptible.
 Apart from a brief translation back to Holy Island during the Norman Invasion the saint's relics have remained enshrined to the present day.
 Saint Bede's bones are also entombed in the cathedral, and these also drew medieval pilgrims to the city.

 Durham's geographical position has always given it an important place in the defence of England against the Scots.
 The city played an important part in the defence of the north, and Durham Castle is the only Norman castle keep never to have suffered a breach.
 In 1314, the Bishopric of Durham paid the Scots a 'large sum of money' not to burn Durham.
-The Battle of Neville's Cross, took place near the city on 17 October 1346 between the English and Scots and was a disastrous loss for the Scots.
+The Battle of Neville's Cross took place around half a mile west of the city on 17 October 1346 between the English and Scots and was a disastrous loss for the Scots.

 The city suffered from plague outbreaks in 1544, 1589 and 1598.